 In Grades 9-12, where students are expected to develop their responsibility and self-management skills, extensions will only be granted with adequate explanation.
-In order to apply for an extension, students must complete and submit a 'Request for Extension' google form.
+In order to apply for an extension, students must complete and submit a request for extension to the relevant subject teacher.
 Such requests should be made as far in advance as possible, but no later than 24 hours in advance of the due date of any given task.
 In such cases, students will receive teacher feedback.
-The number of extension request forms submitted by any individual student will be monitored by their Homeroom Teacher and assigned Leader of Student Development.
-Please note that late requests cannot be accepted.

-Consequences of Late Submission and Non-Submission of Assessment Tasks their parents an email via ManageBac, informing them of the missed deadline.
+Consequences of Late Submission and Non-Submission of Assessment Tasks their parents an email, informing them of the missed deadline.
 In such cases, where the student does not submit an assessment task, a grade of 'non-applicable' (NA) will be recorded for that task, as there is no evidence on which to make a judgement of achievement for any of the assessment criterion strands.